boostup/RSUIKit-app-starter/README.md

 ##Reusable Router transition animation
 Look at these 2 solutions, and chose the best; or mix and match them:

  - router transition animation [using this sandbox I made](https://codesandbox.io/s/2484vxj9qy) and making it reusable by Wrapping <Transition> Components, [see this guide](https://github.com/reactjs/react-transition-group/blob/master/Migration.md#wrapping-transition-components)
  - animation transition or a loader like 'nprogress' by integrating [the code I made in this pen](https://codesandbox.io/s/j7y1576lv) or using [this example from the react-router documentation] (https://reacttraining.com/react-router/web/example/animated-transitions)

 ##Reusable Component PullToRefresh
 It should be combinable with any react.Component and augment it or give it access to the functions or components to wire up the pull to refresh to any list of items.

-- ~~Include redux and all its relevant bag of tricks, in other words, its related packages like redux-thunk, etc~~Done!
-- ~~CSS preprocessor ? which ? provide the choice ??~~  While reading the 'create-react-app' doc I got the serious feeling that CSS precoessors are a thing of the past, espcially with component scoping now available...So, I'm so glad to have never wasted any time investing it in those now already dinosaurs...

 ##Reusable Component InfiniteScroll
-Implement infinite-scroll for the "PL management" & the "PL details" screens
+Implement infinite-scroll for the "PL management" & the "PL details" screens:

  - 18 examples: https://react.rocks/tag/InfiniteScroll
  - google search: https://www.google.fr/search?q=React+scroll-to-load-more&oq=React+scroll-to-load-more&aqs=chrome..69i57j0.3078j0j4&sourceid=chrome&ie=UTF-8